 2019 | 4 MONTHS

-USING GAME PLAY & PARTICIPATORY ART TO DISCUSS POWER & PRIVILEGE
+USING GAME PLAY & PARTICIPATORY ART TO UNPACK POWER & PRIVILEGE

 Design has the power to shape our everyday lives & futures.

 The majority of students attending NYC’s private design institutions are International students and there isn’t specific racial demographic information on these students.
 Although they are bulked together into one category, students vary in race and ethnicity, come from different cultural backgrounds and have diverse lived experiences.
 The nuances of their identity within the U.S context is an added layer of complexity to navigate.